ByteDev/ByteDev.Xml/README.md

 ### XmlDataSerializer

-`XmlDataSerializer` can be used for XML serialization (System.Xml.Serialization.XmlSerializer) or XML data contract serialization (System.Runtime.Serialization.DataContractSerializer).

-Example of serialize/deserialize using XML serializer:
+Example of serializing and deserializing:

 ```csharp
 [XmlRoot("product")]